tractable-probabilistic-modeling/tpm2024/index.md

 * Successful applications of TPMs to real-world problems

 ### Submission Instructions
-Original papers and retrospective papers are required to follow the style guidelines of UAI and should use the adjusted template [TPM format](/assets/tpm2024-template.zip).
+Original papers and retrospective papers are required to follow the style guidelines of UAI and should use the adjusted template <a href="https://tractable-probabilistic-modeling.github.io/tpm2024//assets/tpm2024-template.zip">TPM format</a>.
 Submitted papers should be **up to 4 pages long**, excluding references.
 Already accepted papers can be submitted in the format of the venue they have been accepted to.
 Supplementary material can be put in the same pdf paper (after references); it is entirely up to the reviewers to decide whether they wish to consult this additional material.